tstillwell/planet-distance-visualizer/README.md

 using idealized circular orbits.

 ## Usage

+Clone or download this repo

-open `planets.html` in a web browser
+Open `planets.html` in a web browser